gshivani2201/gshivani2201/README.md

 - I make websites and web-applications.
 - I like reading and learning new things.
 - I am currently learning **ReactJs**.
+- 📫 You can email me at gupta.shivani7898@gmail.com.
+I am also on Twitter and LinkedIn.

 ### Technical Skills